ASIMNEUPANE/Task-management/README.md

 - **Code Quality Tools**: Prettier and ESLint for code formatting and linting.
 - **Pre-commit Hooks**: Husky is used to enforce quality checks before commits.
 - **Database Management**: Prisma ORM is utilized for database interactions, with PostgreSQL as the database solution.
+- **Docker Support**: The application is containerized with Docker, making it easy to run and deploy.

 ## Technologies Used